-NUVEEN GLOBAL CITIES REIT, INC. SUPPLEMENT NO. 1 DATED JANUARY 25, 2019 TO THE PROSPECTUS DATED APRIL 16, 2018
+NUVEEN GLOBAL CITIES REIT, INC. SUPPLEMENT NO. 1 DATED JULY 13, 2018 TO THE PROSPECTUS DATED APRIL 16, 2018

-This prospectus supplement no. 1 (the "Supplement") is part of and should be read in conjunction with, the prospectus of Nuveen Global Cities REIT, Inc., dated April 16, 2018 (the "Prospectus").
+This document supplements, and should be read in conjunction with, the prospectus of Nuveen Global Cities REIT, Inc., dated April 16, 2018 (the "Prospectus") relating to our offering of up to \$5,000,000,000 in shares of our common stock.
 This Supplement supersedes and replaces all prior supplements to the Prospectus.
 Unless otherwise defined herein, capitalized terms used in this Supplement shall have the same meanings as in the Prospectus.